feature-image

 ADVERTISEMENT

 The Chiefs converted just five of 14 third downs and failed on their first seven attempts, a stat that underscores how disjointed the offense looked.
-Without a consistent run game to ease the burden, Mahomes was left shouldering the load without the firepower he’s accustomed to.
+Without a consistent run game to ease the burden, Mahomes was left shouldering the load without the firepower he is accustomed to.

-Still, ruling out Andy Reid and Patrick Mahomes would be foolish.
-Reid has made a career out of in-season adjustments, and Pat’s track record in high-pressure situations is unmatched.
+Still, ruling out HC Andy Reid and Patrick Mahomes would be foolish.
+Reid has made a career out of in-season adjustments, and Mahomes’ track record in high-pressure situations is unmatched.
 But the margin for error is shrinking.
-So, the Week 2 showdown with the Philadelphia Eagles will paint a better picture.
-Or maybe an early referendum… If the O-line woes and lack of explosiveness linger, Orlovsky’s blunt warning may prove prophetic.
+If the O-line woes and lack of explosiveness linger, Orlovsky’s blunt warning may prove prophetic.

 The offensive flaws are not new for the Chiefs

-The Chiefs have obviously made it to 5 of the last 6 Super Bowls.
+The Chiefs have obviously made it to five of the last six Super Bowls.
 However, carrying the issues of the O-line from the last two seasons into the 2025 NFL is a significant concern.
-The Chiefs are without Rashee Rice for six weeks as he serves an NFL-mandated suspension.
-And when Xavier Worthy stepped out of the field due to injury.
-It looked like a mirror image of the last couple of seasons.
-There are issues with the wide receivers of the team.
+The Chiefs are without Rashee Rice for six weeks as he serves an NFL-mandated suspension, and when Xavier Worthy stepped out of the field due to injury, the offensive line looked too familiar.
+That’s not something you would expect, considering it had an offseason makeover.

 ADVERTISEMENT

-The Chiefs are now set against the Eagles.
-Mahomes has kept the receipts from SB LIX as he said: “They played hard and did a great job of disrupting my timing.
-I have to learn from that, find ways to get the ball out of my hand.”
-And if they want to make their road to the Super Bowl easy, they will have to get rid of the long, unresolved issues.
+The Chiefs are now set to go against the Eagles.
+Mahomes has kept the receipts from SB LIX as he said on Wednesday: “They played hard and did a great job of disrupting my timing.
+I have to learn from that, find ways to get the ball out of my hand.
+When the opportunities are there, I think that’s something I did miss early in the game.
+There were opportunities to make plays and you’ve got to make those plays because if you don’t, they’re not going to allow those opportunities again.”
+If they want to make their road to the Super Bowl easy, they will have to get rid of the long, unresolved issues.
+What do you think?

 ADVERTISEMENT